NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 Using Modules
 ========

- .. rubric:: Using Modules on Hera

 Hera uses the LMOD hierarchical modules system, which is slightly different from the traditional "Modules" but is compatible with it.

 LMOD is a Lua based module system that makes it easy to place modules in a hierarchical arrangement.
 So you may not see all the available modules when you type the "module avail" command.

 For example, when you load the Intel module, only libraries compiled with the Intel compiler will be listed when you list with the "module avail" command.

 Currently the following hierarchies are defined:

 .. code-block:: shell